 It’s easy to become isolated after trauma.
 Maybe you’re embarrassed you lost your job.
 You might not want to explain a breakup.
 But isolating can make you more susceptible to relapse.

 Friends and family provide emotional support and accountability.
 A recent study in the International Journal of High-Risk Behaviors & Addictions shows a strong correlation between sustained recovery and support from loved ones.
+In short, a strong social support network is critical.

 Not only that, but you also see a bump in the mood-boosting neurotransmitter serotonin.